oracle/cloud-native-devops-workshop/springboot-sample/create.wercker.ci.md

 ![alt text](images/wercker/36.deploy.service.png)

 Orchestration can be part of service configuration and you can define during the deployment here.
 This lab doesn't focus on this so leave default everything except the Deployment Name.
 It is usefule to add unique name however Container Cloud Service will apppend the deployment date to the name.
-Click **Depoly**.
+Click **Deploy**.

 ![alt text](images/wercker/37.deploy.service.details.png)